pdf-icon

 exec(f.read())

-The system will create a boot.py file in the /flash or /sd directory, and this script will be executed automatically at boot.
-Edit the contents of this script to achieve auto-startup.
+The system will create a boot.py file in the /flash or /sd directory.
+System will run this file while booting.

 WS2812

-The firmware has a built-in WS2812 RGB LED driver library.
-Below is a reference example.
-Note: Because UnitV's expansion ports do not have driving load capability, this program is only suitable for driving built-in RGB LEDs:
+The firmware has a built-in WS2812 RGB LED driver library, the following is an example program.
+Note: Since the expansion port of UnitV does not have the ability to drive loads, this program is only suitable for driving the built-in RGB LEDs.

 from modules import ws2812